 Our acquisition path between suggested views is computed by only considering Euclidean 3D distance between views.
-However, this can lead to inefficient movement because physically stepping around the scene is more laborious than standing still while moving the camera rig.
-We hypothesize that an acquisition path that takes into account the human factors of movement would reduce acquisition time and fatigue.
+However, not all distances are equally efficient to a human operator: physically stepping around the scene is more laborious than standing still while moving the camera rig.
+A completely optimized acquisition path would need to take into account all the human factors of motion, and we hypothesize that such a human-factors-driven approach would reduce acquisition time and fatigue.
+Similarly, adjusting the placement of acquisition views to be explicitly horizontal/vertical to each other (as opposed to diagonal) may be easier for human operators to follow intuitively, even if the total Euclidean distance is increased.